sverrehu/kafka-ops-julie/docs/config-values.rst

     topology.group.managed.prefixes.1=NameSpaceB

 If this prefix list is used, only groups that match the prefix will be ever processed, if wildcard it will be managed if the service account is managed by Julie Ops, anything else will be ignored.
-This is useful in a shared cluster, to avoid Julie Ops removing/accidentally managing group acls by other teams with seperate pipelines.
+This is useful in a shared cluster, to avoid Julie Ops removing/accidentally managing group acls by other teams with separate pipelines.

 Control allowed Subject to be managed by Julie Ops
 -----------